Strengthening Confidence in Real Estate Services Discussion Paper

 squircle icon

-The discussion paper builds on key findings from BCFSA’s Enhancing Consumer Protection in British Columbia’s Real Estate Market: Report to the Minister of Finance, published in 2022, and explores potential changes to the Real Estate Services Act Rules to enhance transparency, fairness, and professionalism in B.C. real estate services:
+The discussion paper built on key findings from BCFSA’s Enhancing Consumer Protection in British Columbia’s Real Estate Market: Report to the Minister of Finance, published in 2022, and explored potential approaches to enhance transparency, fairness, and professionalism in B.C. real estate services:

 • Transparency – proposed approaches include mandatory service agreements with buyer clients, protections when buyers make unconditional offers, requiring agents to obtain strata documents at the time of listing a home for sale, and new information disclosures in multiple offer situations.